Quasimewdo/Quasimewdo/README.md

 ### :blush: About Me

 I'm 23 years old and I'm studying applied mathematics and computer science in an engineering school in Paris.
+I am looking for an end-of-study internship of 6 months in Data Science from February 2022.
 * :school: My school : [Polytech Sorbonne](https://www.polytech.sorbonne-universite.fr)
 * :airplane: Erasmus : [KTH in Stockholm](https://www.kth.se/en) with courses below :